 It’s one thing to see what people have to say, it’s another to actually play in it and form an accurate opinion from a player’s perspective.
 This is why I never compile these types of lists without actually having some form of experience of each shoe.

-THE 6 BEST HIGH TOP BASKETBALL SHOES
+BEST HIGH TOP BASKETBALL SHOES

 It’s finally that time!
 Let’s break down the list, starting in at number #6…